 None of them could do that.
 The closest I got was a service that cost real money — premium tier, roughly $500 a year — and delivered music that was fine.
 Technically fine.
 The kind of fine where you never complain but also never notice.
 It sounded like music that had been assembled by a committee of people who had never stood behind a counter at dawn and felt the room ask for something specific.

 The app was clunky.
-The per-device fees punished small operators like me — every speaker, every tablet, another line item.
 And the selection rotated the same forty tracks until I could recognize them by their opening bars, which is the moment background music stops being background.

 So I built it

-The idea, when it first formed, was simple enough to fit on an index card: a library of original music, composed for real spaces, where every track is new and unregistered with any PRO.
-No BMI affiliation.
-No ASCAP.
-No SESAC.
-One subscription, one license, done.
+The idea, when it first formed, was simple enough to fit on an index card: a library of original music, composed for real spaces, where you describe the room — the feeling, not the genre — and the right music plays.
+Deep enough to never repeat itself into the background-noise graveyard.
+One subscription, set it once, walk away.

 The music is AI-generated.
 I want to be straightforward about that, because it matters — not as a selling point, but as the mechanism that makes everything else possible.
-AI generation means every track is original.
-It means no one else holds the rights.
-It means the licensing question that haunts every small business playing music simply doesn't exist here.
+AI generation means the library can be enormous and always growing, every track composed for the purpose.
+It means I can tag music by feeling — warm, golden, intimate, expansive — instead of cramming it into a genre bucket.
+It means I never have to settle for "close enough."

 But here's what I didn't expect: the music is beautiful.